 Another important element to think about when creating a successful healthy potluck is balancing out the meal.
 When you prepare a meal at home, your nutrition knowledge leads you to choose a protein (bean, meat, chicken, fish, tofu, etc.), carbohydrate or starchy vegetable (rice, pasta, potato, corn) and vegetable to create a well-balanced meal.
 You can rotate who brings the vegetable choice, often a hard component to tackle at potlucks, to keep your potluck meals equally balanced.
 Motivate creative vegetable dishes so people do not think it is a chore, but rather a challenge.
 Encourage people to try new recipes, but keep it simple with just one to two vegetables in a dish.
 Remind them that they can always purchase pre-packaged vegetables and create something wonderful in under 30 minutes!

 |½ Cup tomato, chopped||Dash of Salt and Pepper|

 |1 Whole Orange, peeled & cut (try to cut between the slices to avoid the skin)|

 |½ Cup Olive Oil||Dash of Garlic Powder|

 Mix arugula, oranges and chopped tomatoes in a salad bowl, add shrimp once cooled to room temperature and place to the side.
-To create the dressing, squeeze lemon juice into a small bowl, stir juice and slowly add in the olive oil while whisking mixture.
+To create the dressing, squeeze the lemon juice into a small bowl, stir juice and slowly add in the olive oil while whisking the mixture.
 Add in garlic salt, salt, and pepper to taste.
 Toss salad gently with dressing and enjoy!

 We help grow healthy kids, families and communities to create healthier generations!Learn More